-This can be done through various means like educational programs, events, and communication efforts, that aim to improve the understanding and use of a product or service.
+This can be done through various means and hcp marketing efforts like educational programs, events, and communication efforts, that aim to improve the understanding and use of a product or service.

 HCP engagement not only helps to improve patient outcomes but also enhances the reputation of pharmaceutical companies and supports their overall success.

 Therefore, HCP engagement is crucial and should be a key focus for companies looking to meet the evolving needs of healthcare professionals and their patients.